Drtabet/trial/_sections/Features.md

 Background knowledge on current understanding of burns pathology.

 ### Escharotomy
-Description of escharotomy incision lines and indications with detailed anatomical drawings of important structures to worry about during incision.
+Description of escharotomy incision lines and indications.
+Detailed anatomical drawings of important structures to worry about during incision.

 ## Trauma